The Ultimate Guide to Saigon Street Food

 What do you know about Saigon street food?
-Go beyond the world of pho to learn about all the Saigonese dishes being sizzled up that you may not know of—and the best places to find them in Ho Chi Minh City.
+Learn about the best places to find them in Ho Chi Minh City.

 In 2016, I partnered up with hospitality brand, Christina’s Vietnam, to host a 13-episode Saigon street food series, under the direction of Youtube sensation, Sonny of the Best Ever Food Review Show.
 In each episode, I was paired up with local Saigonese youth who would play tour guide and introduce me to their favorite street food haunts.
 Usually, the locations were childhood favorites—where their parents used to take them, or the places they would frequent during their college days.
 Some of the locations I visited were really underground, but we also got to visit some vendors that had amassed cult status in local circles.
 While I would love to share every video, 13 embedded videos would crash your servers.
 So I’ll be serving up my five favorite episodes and why these street foods should be on your radars, along with the links to every episode down below and some more dishes you need to seek out.
 Get ready for the the crunchiest banh xeo, mammoth-sized mountains of com tam, and drinking the purest Vietnamese coffee in Ho Chi Minh City!